 The county is following the guidance directly from Maryland Governor Hogan for reopening known as the Roadmap to Recovery plan.

-–Face coverings are mandated in stores and restaurants for both staff and customers.
+–Face coverings are mandated in all public areas where social distance cannot be maintained (indoors & outdoors) for both staff and customers.

 –Indoor dining is allowed open at 50% capacity.
 Outdoor dining is available with restrictions on disinfecting protocols.